tavily-ai/tavily-python/docs/docs/faq.md

 ### How do I get started?
 It really depends on what you're aiming for.

-If you're looking to connect your AI application to the internet with our tailored API, check out the [Tavily API](/docs/tavily-api/introduction) documentation.
+If you're looking to connect your AI application to the internet with our tailored API, check out the [Python](/docs/python-sdk/getting-started) or [REST API](/docs/rest-api/api-reference) documentation.
+You can also check out demos and examples for inspiration [here](/docs/python-sdk/examples).

 If you're looking to build and deploy our open source autonomous research agent GPT Researcher, please see [GPT Researcher](/docs/gpt-researcher/introduction) documentation.
-You can also check out demos and examples for inspiration [here](/docs/examples/introduction).

 ### How do you ensure the report is factual and accurate?
 We do our best to ensure that the information we provide is factual and accurate.
 We do this by using multiple sources, and by using proprietary AI to score and rank the most relevant and accurate information.
 We also use proprietary AI to filter out irrelevant information and sources.